Skip to main content

-To ensure the stability and reliability of our Enterprise APIs, we have implemented safeguards against bursts of incoming traffic.
+To ensure the stability and reliability of the Enterprise APIs, safeguards are in place against bursts of incoming traffic.
 If you exceed the allowed number of requests in a short period, you may receive error responses with a 429 Too Many Requests status code.

 Type of rate limits

-There are three types of rate limits that we enforce:
+There are three types of rate limits enforced:

 • Global rate limits: These limits apply globally and cap the total number of requests your integration can make within a specific time period.